Kingdom of Western Georgia: History

-Uprising against the Mongols and the beginnings
+Uprising against the Mongols and early years

 David Narin, first king of West Georgia.

-Since the 1220s, the Kingdom of Georgia had to contend with the numerous Mongol invasions of Genghis Khan and his successors, the Ilkhanids.
-In 1245, the young David VI was recognised as King of Georgia by the Mongol Empire, which offered the same title to his cousin, David VII, in 1248, effectively dividing the Georgian kingdom between the two cousins.
-They reigned jointly throughout the country for almost a decade under Mongol control.
+From the 1220s onward, the Kingdom of Georgia faced repeated Mongol invasions led by Genghis Khan and, later, by his successors, the Ilkhanids.
+In 1245, the young David VI was recognized as king of Georgia by the Mongol state.
+The same title was granted to his cousin, David VII, in 1248, effectively dividing the Georgian kingdom between the two cousins.
+For nearly a decade, they ruled jointly across the country under Mongol domination.
 During this period, the Mongols frequently levied Georgian troops for their wars, particularly against the Isma'ilis (Assassins).
 This caused great discontent among the Georgian nobility, as their army was usually positioned in the forefront of the battlefield and suffered the greatest losses.
-Moreover, the Mongol overlords began to impose heavy taxes on the inhabitants of the Caucasus, leading to numerous popular revolts, particularly in Shirvan.
+Moreover, the Mongol overlords began to impose heavy taxes on the populations of the Caucasus provoked widespread popular unrest, particularly in Shirvan.

-In 1259, David VI, who was nicknamed Narin (meaning "junior" in Mongolian) by the Ilkhanid authorities, rebelled against his suzerain, although he did not drag his royal colleague into the rebellion.
-The Ilkhanate soon put an end to this revolt after a few short, bloody battles, while David VI managed to take refuge in western Georgia on a secret journey that took him through Armenia.
-Arriving in Kutaisi, one of the largest towns in western Georgia, he declared the secession of the domains west of the Likhi mountains, and was proclaimed King of western Georgia by the local nobility.
+In 1259, David VI—known by the Ilkhanid authorities as Narin (“the Younger” in Mongol)—rebelled against his suzerain, without drawing his royal colleague into the revolt.
+The Ilkhanid Empire swiftly suppressed the uprising after several short but bloody engagements.
+David VI nevertheless managed to escape secretly to western Georgia via Armenia.
+Upon arriving in Kutaisi, one of the principal cities of western Georgia, he proclaimed the secession of the territories west of the Likhi Range and was recognized by the local nobility as king of western Georgia.

-Western Georgia then became an independent kingdom, wishing to preserve Georgian culture outside the sphere of influence of the Mongol world.
-The Ilkhanate was preoccupied with its military campaign in Syria against certain Crusader states and Mamluk Sultanate and was content to increase the tributes imposed on eastern Georgia to rectify the difference in revenue following the loss of a large portion of the taxes from some of the richest Georgian provinces.
+Western Georgia thus emerged as an independent kingdom, seeking to preserve Georgian culture outside the Mongol sphere of influence.
+At the time, the Ilkhanate was preoccupied with its military campaigns in Syria against certain Crusader states and the Mamluk Sultanate of Egypt.
+As a result, it refrained from direct intervention in western Georgia and instead increased the tributes imposed on eastern Georgia to compensate for the loss of tax revenues from some of the wealthiest Georgian provinces.